SolidOS/solidos/documentation/guidelines/testing_guidelines.md

 ### Videos about testing knowledge transfer

-The SolidOS did a few workshops and presentations about how to do testing in general and on SolidOS stack.
+The SolidOS team did a few workshops and presentations about how to do testing in general and on the SolidOS stack.
 You can revisit them [here](https://solidos.solidcommunity.net/public/SolidOS%20team%20meetings/SolidOS_team_videos.html).

 ### General information